robmoore-i/ci-build-simulator/README.md

 will use the same mechanism to delete the simulation job for this branch.

 Simulations are Jenkins jobs with stages defined in the predefined, shared [Jenkinsfile](buildSrc/src/main/resources/Jenkinsfile.groovy).
 In short, these Jenkins jobs will run the build, run the development simulation Gradle task, and finish by triggering another build if needed.

 #### Assumptions made by the plugin

 - The indicated Jenkins installation needs to have some appropriate plugins in order to run the jobs correctly.
-Honestly I don't know what the minimal subset is, but it certainly is a subset of those seen [here](https://github.com/robmoore-i/JenkinsEC2/blob/main/jenkins_install_plugins.sh#L17).
+Honestly I don't know what the minimal subset is, but it certainly is a subset (but not necessarily a _proper subset_) of those seen [here](https://github.com/robmoore-i/JenkinsEC2/blob/main/jenkins_install_plugins.sh#L17).
 - The given branch starts with `simulator/` and contains no underscores (`_`).
 - The created jobs are named after the given project (i.e. `sleeper` in `:sleeper:createSimulationJob`), and the given branch.
-If a job already exists for that combination, the job creation will fail with a descriptive error message.

 ### Gradle plugin: Simulate Development